sagemath/trac_to_gh/Issue 7321.md

 # Issue 7321: numpy fails to build on cygwin due to not using the correct fortran compiler

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7321

 Original creator: mhansen